 What is an immigration bond in Miami?

-An immigration bail bond in Miami is needed to secure the discharge of a person who is detained by the Immigration and Customs Enforcement (ICE).
-In other words, a Miami immigration bail bond is an insurance bond which represents a contract between the Department of Homeland Security (DHS), the foreign citizen who is being arrested and the party posting the bond.
+An immigration bail bond in Miami is needed to secure the discharge of a person who is detained by Immigration and Customs Enforcement (ICE).
+In other words, a Miami immigration bail bond is an insurance bond that represents a contract between the Department of Homeland Security (DHS), the foreign citizen who is being arrested, and the party posting the bond.

 In case you got detained by the immigration authorities in Miami you should know that our immigration lawyers can help you throughout the process and obtain the best outcome for your case.

 An important matter in bond hearings in Miami is that a person must be eligible for applying for a bond release.

 Who is a candidate for an immigration bail bond in Miami?

 Any person who is a foreign citizen or a legal permanent resident in the U.S. and was detained by the ICE qualifies for an immigration bail bond application in Miami.